 Decision & Acceptances

-The Graduate Admissions Committee will evaluate current applications once per year and decisions will be announced in early March.
-Please send your response to the offer of admission to Melanie Ester.
+The Graduate Admissions Committee will evaluate current applications once per year and decisions will be announced by early March.
+Please send your response to the offer of admission to Student Services Manager, Priscilla Catbagan.